supermarsx/patcherjs/readme.md

 # patcherjs

-A small typescript binary patching utility for windows, works both as a standalone application or library adaptable to specific usage scenarios.
+A small TypeScript binary patching utility.
+Originally built for Windows, it works both as a standalone application or library and will support Linux and macOS.

 This tool/library is intended for patch developers and enthusiasts to streamline patch tool distribution.